Division 7A Loan Deed Book Cover

 By building a Div 7A, the loans by the company to the Family Trust are not classified as dividends and do not suffer penalty interest rates.
 These rules are set out in Division 7A of the Income Tax Assessment Act 1936 (Cth).

-A requirement of a Div 7A Loan Deed is that the Family Trust (borrower) repays 1/7th of the loan each year, as well as interest rate set by the ATO.
+A Div 7A Loan Deed requires that the Family Trust (borrower) repays 1/7th of the loan each year, as well as interest rate set by the ATO.

 Why did the government make this law about Div 7A when the borrower is a Family Trust?